JayBhatt2021/improved-flask-tutorial-app/README.md

 Flaskr (sometimes referred to as the "Improved Flask Tutorial App" in the project) is an improved version of **The Pallet Projects**' [official Flask tutorial](https://github.com/pallets/flask/tree/2.2.4/examples/tutorial).
 In addition to its original features (registering/logging-in users, creating posts, etc.), this version of Flaskr also allows users to upvote (like) posts.
-However, the code in this repository differs greatly in certain areas as it heavily uses Flask-Login and Flask-SQLAlchemy.
+However, the code in this repository differs greatly from the one in the official tutorial as it heavily uses Flask-Login and Flask-SQLAlchemy.

 ## Installation